I bet you can guess my favorite turtle from the screenshots

 Reverse Adaptation - Teenage Mutant Ninja Turtles (NES)

 Despite being the first TMNT game ever released, people aren’t clamoring for a follow-up to the original NES game in the way people wanted something like Shredder’s Revenge for the beat-em-ups.
 Why is that?
 Don’t tell me it’s the underwater bomb defusal, I’m positive it runs deeper than that.
-My theory is that if the TMNT Arcade game was an attempt to make a video game that fit the TMNT, then TMNT NES game is an attempt to make the TMNT fit into a video game.
+My theory is that if the TMNT Arcade game was an attempt to make a video game that fit the TMNT, then the TMNT NES game is an attempt to make the TMNT fit into a video game.
 The difference may seem minor, but it changes everything.

 Unlike the arcade game, I would not say the NES game captures the essence of the TMNT in any meaningful way.
 On a surface level, yes, all the familiar characters make an appearance: the TMNT themselves, Bebop and Rocksteady, Shredder, Splinter, and especially April, who offers her support.
-Beyond that, though, I struggle to come up with things in this game that concretely draws from the TMNT.
-If anything, most of the enemies in this game feel like they could have come from different properties entirely.
+Beyond that, though, I struggle to come up with things in this game that concretely draw from the TMNT.
+If anything, most of the enemies feel like they could have come from different properties entirely.
 I doubt they’d let that chainsaw guy make an appearance in the cartoon.

-Rather than adapting the source material, TMNT NES almost feels like a reverse adaptation, trying to fit the TMNT into a platformer structure without regard to whether or not that makes sense.
+Rather than adapting the source material, TMNT NES feels like a reverse adaptation, trying to fit the TMNT into a platformer structure without regard to whether or not that makes sense.
 The TMNT are about action, and this game is almost the opposite of action.
 You technically fight enemies, but the combat lacks nuance and is better approached slowly and carefully.
 The open structure encourages aimless wandering through areas and getting lost.
 I missed the part in the TMNT cartoons and comics where the Turtles spend 5 minutes trying to jump across a tiny gap, but correct me if that’s in there.

 The main “TMNT” thing I enjoy from this game is the multi-character system it employs.
 With this system, the game draws attention to the individual character traits of the Turtles in a more meaningful way than the arcade game.
 It adds a lot of strategy to the experience, even if Donatello happens to be the best choice in nearly every situation.
 At the very least you might need to swap Turtles when Donnie takes too much damage.